Duke of Richmond: History of the dukedom

 The fourth creation of the dukedom of Richmond was in August 1675, when Charles II granted the title to Charles Lennox, his illegitimate son by Louise de Keroualle, Duchess of Portsmouth.
 Charles Lennox was further created Duke of Lennox a month later.
 Charles' son, also Charles, succeeded to the French title Duke of Aubigny (of Aubigny-sur-Nère) on the death of his grandmother in 1734.
 The 6th Duke of Richmond and Lennox was created Duke of Gordon (See Clan Gordon) in 1876.
 Thus, the Duke holds three (four, if the French Aubigny claim is accepted) dukedoms; three, equal since 2022 to Prince William, Duke of Cornwall, of Rothesay and of Cambridge.

 The subsidiary titles of the dukedom created in 1675 are Earl of March (created 1675), Earl of Darnley (1675), Earl of Kinrara (1876), Baron Settrington, of Settrington in the County of York (1675), and Lord Torbolton (1675).

-Charles Gordon Lennox, 10th Duke of Richmond, by Allan Warren.